Peter Boghossian is an American philosopher and pedagogist.

 It showed that journals were publishing papers without properly evaluating their quality or rigor.

-In late 2021, Peter resigned from Portland State University, citing harassment and a lack of intellectual freedom.
 He has since become a vocal critic of wokeness and cancel culture on college campuses.

 It formed the foundation of our conversation.